pierluigiferrari/lane_tracker/README.md

 |:--------------:|:----------------:|
 | ![image](output_images/warp_calib_unwarped.png) | ![image](output_images/warp_calib_warped.png) |

-####3.
-Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+#### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 The function that does all the color space conversion, filtering, morphing and color thresholding is the method `filter_lane_points()` of the class `LaneTracker` in lines 147-204 of `LaneTracker.py`.

 The method applies two color space conversions: The R-channel of the RGB color space is used to filter white lines and bright things in general and the B-channel of the LAB color space is used to filter yellow lines.
-I compared all channels of the RGB, HLS, HSV, and LAB color spaces on a number of test images and found that the LAB B-channel is by far the superior and lowest noise identifier of yellow lane lines, while rhe RGB R-channel was on all test images superior or on par with all other channels for detecting white lane lines.
+I compared all channels of the RGB, HLS, HSV, and LAB color spaces on a number of test images and found that the LAB B-channel is by far the superior and lowest noise identifier of yellow lane lines, while the RGB R-channel was on all test images superior or on par with all other channels for detecting white lane lines while keeping noise to a minimum.

 Next, a tophat transform (`cv2.morphologyEx()`) is applied to both isolated color channels to filter shapes that are brighter than their surroundings.
 In addition to keeping only shapes that are brighter than their surroundings, the tophat transform also keeps only shapes that fit inside the kernel (although this is a bit of an imprecise explanation), so large bright objects are also filtered out.